syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ### Applying a data template selector

-Assign custom `DataTemplateSelector` to the `ItemTemplate` either in XAML or C#.
+Assign a custom `DataTemplateSelector` to the ItemTemplate, either in XAML or C#.

-Following code example illustrates to load the different templates for treeview items using `DataTemplateSelector` based on different levels.
+The following code example illustrates how to load different templates for treeview items using the `DataTemplateSelector` based on different levels.

 {% tabs %}
 {% highlight xaml hl_lines="13" %}